 I am often asked by others ‘how did you get Board level buy in?’.
 I feel inclined to say it was a real struggle, but it wasn’t.
-The Directors do not just believe they have a legal duty of care to our workforce, but they also feel they have a moral one too, and at the end of the day it just makes good business sense to promote better wellbeing at work.
+The Directors don’t just feel as though they have a legal duty of care to our workforce, but they they have a moral one too, and at the end of the day it just makes good business sense to promote better wellbeing at work.

 Our staff engagement levels in 2016 were in excess of 80%.
 Staff felt the company cared about them, not just inside of work, but outside too.
 This reputation makes a real difference when recruiting and retaining talented staff.

 Our clients and suppliers like it too.
 Over the last month a number have called me to discuss how we might help them adopt a similar approach.
-I think it is important HR can add this kind of value and feel it maybe be quietly reassuring for people to know that the next time they see one of our talented Architects, Technicians, Technologists, Interior Designers, Planners or Building Surveyor’s on a construction-site, or in one of our buildings, it is possible that maybe a Mental Health First Aider too!”
+I think it is important HR can add this kind of value and feel it’s reassuring for people to know that the next time they see one of our talented staff on a construction-site, or in one of our buildings, it is possible that may be a Mental Health First Aider too!”

 Congratulations to our new Mental Health First Aiders:

-If you or someone you know would like to find out more about how you can become a Mental Health First Aider or are interested to understand more Stride Treglown’s approach to wellbeing, please contact Nicola Rich.
+If you or someone you know would like to become a Mental Health First Aider, or are interested in understanding more about Stride Treglown’s approach to wellbeing, please contact Nicola Rich.
 She would love to hear from you.